MahApps/mahapps.com/input/docs/stylevariants/winui.md

 `MahApps.Styles.DatePicker.WinUI` is that box once more with a calendar behind the button.
 The border is a touch stronger along its bottom edge and turns into the accent there while the caret is in the field, and the drop-down is the WinUI calendar, round day cells and all.
 [DatePicker](../styles/datepicker) covers it.

 The three pickers of the set follow the two habits the text box has: the clear button waits for the caret and something written, and a picker that is switched off takes the disabled colours rather than a veil.
 [DatePicker](../styles/datepicker) has the detail.

+`MahApps.Styles.ComboBox.WinUI` is that box with a list behind a chevron.
+The border is a touch stronger along its bottom edge and turns into the accent there while the caret is in it, and the list is a flyout of rounded tiles where the row that is picked carries the accent as a short bar along its left edge rather than being filled with it.
+[ComboBox](../styles/combobox) covers it.

 `MahApps.Styles.CheckBox.WinUI` and `MahApps.Styles.RadioButton.WinUI` are the Fluent 2 pair: a rounded box and a ring of twenty, each with a hairline round a fill a shade off the page, each turning accent once it is ticked or picked.
 What sits on that accent is the ideal foreground the theme works out for it rather than a fixed black or white.
 [CheckBox](../styles/checkbox) and [RadioButton](../styles/radiobutton) cover them.